-If painted orange, the Moeraki boulders with their their hard calcite exteriors and muddy centres, could easily be mistaken for huge Jaffas – too big for rolling down the aisle at the movies like we did as kids though.
+If painted orange, the Moeraki boulders with their their hard calcite exteriors and muddy centres, could easily be mistaken for huge Jaffas (although definitely too large for rolling down the aisle at movies).

 On a previous visit I watched amazed, as a Korean tourist, dressed in stylish slacks rolled shin high, long sleeved shirt and jacket, jump from a boulder, only to sink thigh high in the freezing water.

 Laughing, he shook his fist in the air striking a triumphant pose.